krupkat/xpano/README.md

 sudo apt install libgtk-3-dev libopencv-dev libsdl2-dev
 ```

-Run install script from the root of the repository:
+Run the install script from the root of the repository:

 ```
 ./misc/install/build-ubuntu-22.04.sh